 - Fish Is Swimming At The Top Of The Tank Because Of Overcrowding

 - How To Keep Water Tank Fish Friendly

-Aquariums not only beautify spaces in our homes, but they also improve sleep quality, reduce stress levels, lower blood pressure, and bring a calming effect to kids.
+Aquariums beautify spaces in our homes, improve our sleep quality, reduce stress levels, lower blood pressure, and bring a calming effect to kids.

-Therefore, if you find your fish swimming at the top of the tank throughout, then you should be concerned.
+Therefore, if you find your fish swimming at the top of the tank, then you should be concerned.